Sandra Laugier

 Sandra Laugier is a French philosopher, who works on moral philosophy, political philosophy, philosophy of language, gender studies, and popular culture.
-She is a full professor of philosophy (classe exceptionnelle, University professor) at the University of Paris 1 Panthéon-Sorbonne and a Senior member of the Institut Universitaire de France.
+She is a full professor of philosophy (classe exceptionnelle, university professor) at the University of Paris 1 Panthéon-Sorbonne and a Senior member of the Institut Universitaire de France.
 She currently serves as the deputy director of the Institut des sciences juridique et philosophique de la Sorbonne (Université Paris 1 Panthéon-Sorbonne/CNRS).
 In 2014, she received the title of the Chevalier de la Légion d’honneur.
-In 2022, she was awarded the Grand prix Moron from the Académie française.
+In 2022, she was awarded the Grand Prix Moron by the Académie française.
+In 2024, she was elected to the American Philosophical Society.